 Experiencing a ‘piggy nose’ after rhinoplasty can be distressing for patients expecting a flawless outcome from their surgery.
 This term refers to an overly upturned nose, which may create an unintended, less natural appearance.
 In this article, we delve into why a piggy nose might occur post-rhinoplasty and discuss the available corrective measures.

-Stay tuned as we uncover insights from leading plastic surgeons on addressing this issue.
+Stay tuned as we uncover insights from leading cosmetic doctors on addressing this issue.
 We want to ensure that your journey towards perfecting your nasal profile leads to satisfaction and confidence in your appearance.

 Understanding Piggy Nose: Definition and Causes Post-Rhinoplasty